Aston Martin DBS Superleggera: Specifications

 The DBS Superleggera features the new ZF 8HP95 transmission with a shorter final-drive ratio of 2.93:1, in contrast to the DB11's 2.70:1.
 Chassis-wise, it also comes with torque vectoring and a mechanical limited slip differential for more focused track performance.
-The car also features the same aerodynamics first seen on the DB11 including Aston Martin's innovative Aeroblade system, but refines aerodynamics with an F1-inspired double-diffuser that helps the car generate 397 lb of downforce – the highest figure ever for a series production Aston Martin.
-A new quad-pipe titanium exhaust system ensures improved engine sound while the usage of carbon fibre in major areas of the car lowers the weight down to 3732 lb.
+The car also features many of the same aerodynamic features first seen on the DB11, including Aston Martin's Aeroblade system, but refines aerodynamics with an F1-inspired double-diffuser that helps the car generate 397 lb of downforce – the highest figure ever for a series production Aston Martin.
+A new quad-pipe titanium exhaust system improves engine sound, while the usage of carbon fibre in major areas of the car lowers the weight down to 3732 lb.

 Performance

 The DBS Superleggera can accelerate from 0–62 mph in 3.4 seconds, and 0–100 mph in 6.4 seconds.
 The car can also accelerate from 50-100 mph in 4.2 seconds at fourth gear and can attain a top speed of 211 mph.
 Three driving modes are available: GT, Sport, and Sport Plus which adjust the car's responsiveness.